-Carlos Oya is Reader in the Political Economy of Development in the Department of Development Studies at SOAS University of London.
+Carlos Oya is Professor in the Political Economy of Development in the Department of Development Studies at SOAS University of London.
 He has done research and fieldwork in Sub-Saharan Africa, particularly on and in Senegal, Mozambique, Mauritania, Ethiopia and Uganda.
 His main research interests are: agrarian political economy, political economy of development, development of capitalism, development policy, the political economy of liberalisation and agrarian reforms, poverty, rural labour markets, development aid, and research methodology.

 Liam Campling is Reader in Political Economy in the School of Business and Management at Queen Mary University of London.
 He is interested in the theory, politics and industrial organisation of the business enterprise and global value chains; international trade policy; and the political economy of development and the environment.
 He is currently working on a project that looks at the relationship between capitalism and the sea, both historically and theoretically.
 Liam was previously a Book Review Editor of the Journal.

 Jonathan Pattenden is Senior Lecturer in the School of International Development at the University of East Anglia.
 His research analyses processes of accumulation, exploitation, and resistance through a focus on rural-based labour, circular migration, state-society relations, government poverty reduction programmes, pro-labouring class government regulations, and organisations of the labouring class.